 ZFS file systems are the central point of administration.
 They are lightweight and can be created easily.
-A good model to use is a file system per user or project, as this model allows properties, snapshots, and backups to be controlled on a per-user or per-project basis.
+A good model to use is to establish one file system per user or project, as this model allows properties, snapshots, and backups to be controlled on a per-user or per-project basis.

 Two ZFS file systems, bonwick and billm, are created in How to Create ZFS File Systems.

-For more information on managing file systems, see Chapter 6, Managing ZFS File Systems.
+For more information about managing file systems, see Chapter 6, Managing Oracle Solaris ZFS File Systems.